Ansuman-rath/Frontend_Roadmap_Project/Frontend/Pomodoro Timer/README.md

 ## Requirements
-You are required to develop a flash cards app with the following features:

 - [X] Use HTML, CSS, and JavaScript (or a frontend framework/library such as React, Vue, or Angular).
 - [X] Implement state management for the timer and session tracking.